Mohali police file five cases for property defacement

 In Derabassi, the two cases were registered against unidentified persons who were pasting posters of political parties.
 While one case was registered against unknown people for pasting posters of the Congress at Ambala-Zirakpur road near the bridge, the other was filed against unknown people for pasting posters of the BJP near Central Bank.
 Both the cases were registered at Derabassi police station.

-In Phase VIII, police registered the case after it was found that some unidentified persons were pasting the posters at the primary school in Kumbra village.

-The cases have been registered under Section 3 of the Public Property Defacement Act.
+The cases have been registered under Section 3 of Public Property Defacement Act.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines